aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/data-import-and-export/export-worksheet/_index.md

 | 404 Not Found | Specified worksheet or file not found. |
 | 500 Internal Server Error | Unexpected server error. |

+**Notes**

+- Maximum file size for upload is 50 MB.
+- The API supports exporting multiple worksheets in a single request; each worksheet is returned as a separate file in the `Files` array.
+- Asynchronous processing is available for large workbooks; use the `202 Accepted` response to poll the operation status.

 ## How to Use the PostExport API with SDKs

+### Prerequisites

+Before calling the API, obtain a valid JWT access token using the Aspose.Cells Cloud authentication flow.
+Ensure the token is included in the `Authorization` header of each request.
+The SDKs handle token acquisition automatically when configured with your client credentials.

 ### PostExport API Specification